Australia and New Zealand Banking : Appendix 3E | MarketScreener

 7

-If the company/trust has disclosed an intention to buy back a maximum number of shares/units- the remaining number ofshares/units to be bought back
+If the company/trust has disclosed an intention to buy back a maximumnumber of shares/units - theremaining number of shares/units to be bought back

 Compliance statement